jbms/sphinx-immaterial/docs/customization.rst

 .. confval:: hide-toc

-    If specified, hides the local table of contents shown on the right side (or left side in ``rtl`` languages `direction`) of the page.
+    If specified, hides the local table of contents shown on the right side of the page.
     By default the local table of contents is shown if the page contains sub-sections and the browser viewport is sufficiently wide.
 If the ``toc.integrate`` `feature <features>` is enabled, then this option has no effect.

     .. code-block:: rst
         :caption: Hide the Table of Contents like so: